Bargaining Unit: ACMEA - HCSA Tech/Para Mgmt (R45)

 DISTINGUISHING FEATURES

-Specific assignments, and the range of duties performed within assignments vary depending on professional experience and certification/licensure.
+Specific assignments and the range of duties performed within assignments vary depending on professional experience and certification/licensure.

 EXAMPLES OF DUTIES

 NOTE: The following are the duties performed by employees in this classification.
-However employees may perform other related duties at an equivalent level.
+However, employees may perform other related duties at an equivalent level.
 Each individual in the classification does not necessarily perform all duties listed.

-1. Develops and manages contracts with system providers to ensure the delivery of high caliber 911 emergency communication, fire first response, emergency ambulance, and non-emergency transportation, and emergency medical specialty care services.
+1. Develops and manages contracts with system providers to ensure the delivery of high-caliber 911 emergency communication, fire first response, emergency ambulance and non-emergency transportation, and emergency medical specialty care services.

-2. Provides oversight, guidance and coordination of the provision of emergency medical services, ensuring the delivery of appropriate medical care to patients while protecting the interests of the community at large by maximizing the use of available emergency medical resources in Alameda County.
+2. Provides oversight, guidance, and coordination of the provision of emergency medical services, ensuring the delivery of appropriate medical care to patients while protecting the interests of the community at large by maximizing the use of available emergency medical resources in Alameda County.

-3. Confers with, assists and advises emergency services providers and the public on matters pertaining to emergency medical services.
+3. Confers with, assists, and advises emergency services providers and the public on matters pertaining to emergency medical services.

-4. Oversees the provision of emergency medical services at large scale pre-planned events, multi-casualty incidents and during other high risk / high consequence events; and, may staff the Medical Health Branch of the Alameda County Emergency Operations Center (EOC) or support the functions of subordinate EOCs.
+4. Oversees the provision of emergency medical services at large-scale pre-planned events, multi-casualty incidents, and during other high risk / high consequence events; and may staff the Medical Health Branch of the Alameda County Emergency Operations Center (EOC) or support the functions of subordinate EOCs.

-5. Investigates concerns on non-compliance, unprofessionalism, or criminal behaviors by emergency medical services providers; recommends appropriate corrective actions, including penalty assessments, suspensions and revocations of operating permits, referral to legal authorities, and other corrective actions.
+5. Investigates concerns of non-compliance, unprofessionalism, or criminal behaviors by emergency medical services providers; recommends appropriate corrective actions, including penalty assessments, suspensions and revocations of operating permits, referral to legal authorities, and other corrective actions.

 6. Makes routine and unannounced inspections of emergency medical service providers.